 Running and countering runs gels well with the Strain mechanic that Genesys uses.
 Strain is a derived statistic used to represent stress and other effects.
 Characters spend Strain for an extra maneuver in encounters.
 Running dice rolls often result in incurring deficits to Strain.
 For running, this is a natural fit.
 As the encounter progresses, Alloy Deck and the sysop accumulate hits to their Strain as Advantage and Threat appear on the rolls–cinematically, this is the sysop sweating as he tries to find Alloy Deck and stop her from getting to the self destruct; for Alloy Deck, this is her grimacing in cyber-pain as she dodges the sysop’s roving cyber-guards.

-On the Fantasy Flight Games forums, a Drainsmith, a frequent contributor to them,.
+On the Fantasy Flight Games forums, a Drainsmith, a frequent contributor to them, released a set of cards for network encounters.
 These are great supplements to any game with a network encounter.
 As the runner begins, the GM can lay out the cards, showing the network structure, and flip them as the runner encounters ice or secret sub-systems.
 Using the Haas arcology example, the initial view of the network would look like this:

 Then after hitting the Ice Wall, the GM would flip the card and reveal.
 As per the rules, the runner knows where ice is but not what specific ice she will find.

 The rules for network encounters as presented in Shadow of the Beanstalk are, to date, the most enjoyable rules for fun, fast-paced running and hacking in tabletop RPGs I have seen or played.
 Sacrificing some realism in the service of fun and leveraging the mechanics of the narrative dice system, they have proven to be dynamic and blend seamlessly with other action.